meltinglab/Solar-panel-battery-charger/README.md

-##### Coupling Capacitor

-The Cx coupling capacitor must withstand the RMS current flowing through it.
-The KEMET A767KN566M1HLAE029 capacitor meets ESR, capacitance and near frequency requirements for implementation in the current drive.

-Its most important characteristics are: Assuming no ESR, the peak-to-peak voltage ripple in CX is derived from the current equation in a capacitor.

 ##### Input Capacitor

-In a SEPIC converter you have a triangular, continuous input current wave.
+In a SEPIC converter, you have a triangular, continuous input current wave.
 So the inductor ensures that the input capacitor sees a relatively low current ripple, this input capacitor allows for less ripple fluctuation of voltage at the input, allowing it to stay close to the maximum power point and at the same time allowing the panel to be seen as an ideal source of voltage.

-To calculate the RMS current in the input capacitor we use the following equation: